newAM/w5500-rs/ll/README.md

 This is a low-level (ll) crate, specifically limited in scope to register accessors only.
-Higher level funcitonality (such as socket operations) should be built ontop of what is provided here.
+Higher level functionality (such as socket operations) should be built on-top of what is provided here.

 [Wiznet W5500]: https://www.wiznet.io/product-item/w5500/